Home

 learning about the weekly vigils hosted by our congregation.

-Some things remain the same: Isabel R. and Jyl S. continue to provide exceptional care in our nursery (Jyl even assists in our classroom when she can!).
+Jyl S. continues to provide exceptional care in our nursery (Jyl even assists in our classroom when she can!).
 Our students are still sung out every Sunday after the Story for All Ages.
 And we continue to explore themes in tandem with adult worship.

 We’ve also been lucky enough to have some tremendous volunteers helping both during and outside of class time.
-Big thanks to Chrissy E., Karen S., Darlene S., Linda P., Fern C., Len R., Emlen S., Leslie F., and Kaiyon F. If you are interested in volunteer opportunities, talk to Julie R when she comes on board.
-Posted: 08/15/2022
+Big thanks to Chrissy E., Karen S., Darlene S., Linda P., Fern C., Len R., Emlen S., Leslie F., and Kaiyon F. If you are interested in volunteer opportunities, talk to Elizabeth Ann T.

 Bridging Ceremony for Our Graduating Youth: 2018